 As a Finance leader, care must be taken that you are engaging your team in many activities at once as this will probably cause your team to lose focus and produce sub-optimal results, which in turn will relegate Finance back to the back office.

 Small wins will result in further collaboration opportunities in the future.

 Get the Basics Right the First Time

-If the numbers are not right the first time, then it becomes difficult for the CFO to build credibility and become a strategic partner.
+If the numbers are not right the first time, then it becomes difficult for the CFO to build credibility and become a strategic advisor.

 Although there is increased demand on the CFOs to be more strategic in their approach, stewardship and operator roles still remain critical and must never be regarded as non-critical.